binjuhor/binjuhor.com/content/work/hugo-music-artist-singles-bands.md

     "hugo-event-category.jpg"
 ]
 tags: [ "WordPress", "Theme", "Themeforest" ]
-description: "Hugo is the surprising creative Music & Band theme, With so clean and modern design style, you will never regret purchasing it for your own website about: artic company, singers, music bands, composer, blogers, vlogers…"
+description: "Hugo is the surprising creative Music & Band theme, With so clean and modern design style, you will never regret purchasing it for your own website about artic company, singers, music bands, composer, bloggers, vloggers…"
 ---

-Hugo is the surprising creative Music & Band theme, With so clean and modern design style, you will never regret purchasing it for your own website about: artic company, singers, music bands, composer, blogers, vlogers…
+Hugo is the surprising creative Music & Band theme, With so clean and modern design style, you will never regret purchasing it for your own website about artic company, singers, music bands, composer, bloggers, vloggers…

-It's the first theme I created and aproved on Envato's market
+It’s the first theme I created and approved on Envato’s market